amida-tech/recruitment-registry/README.md

 ##Running the tests

-Run tests both in the api and client directory calling:
+Run tests both in the api and client directory by calling:

     `npm test`